jdoleary/Spellmasons/docs/QualityOfLife.md

 # Quality of Life Tasks
 - pick a spell should come up after tutorial
+    - multiple popups and cinematic cam simulataneous is clunky, keep things simple but progressing
 - ui bug: healthbar text gets blurry while hovering over push
 - Make an "out of range" exception for arrows
     - just warn "arrows have infinite range unless combined with other spells"